 Security State Bank is pleased to offer internet banking and bill payment services.
 Delivering these services requires a solid security framework that protects you and our institution’s data from outside intrusion.
 We are committed to working with our internet service and communications providers to produce the safest operation environment possible for our customers.
 The information below summarizes our security framework, which incorporates the latest proven technology.
 A section also summarizes your responsibilities as a user of the internet banking system with regard to security.

 There are several components of User Level security that ensure the confidentiality of information sent across the public Internet.
-The first requires your use of fully Secured Socket Layer (SSL) -compliant 128 bit encrypted browser such as Microsoft Internet Explorer 7.0 or higher.
+The first requires your use of fully Secured Socket Layer (SSL) -compliant 128 bit encrypted browser such as current versions of Microsoft Edge, Google Chrome, Firefox, or Apple Safari.
 SSL is an open protocol that allows a user’s browser to establish a secure channel for communication with our Internet server.
 SSL utilizes highly effective cryptography techniques between your browser and our server to ensure that the information being passed is authentic, cannot be deciphered, and has not been altered en route.
 SSL also utilizes a digitally signed certificate which ensures that you are truly communicating with the Online Banking Server and not a third party trying to intercept the transaction.

 After a secure connection has been established between your browser and our server, you then provide a valid Access Code and Password to gain access to the services.
 This information is encrypted, logged by the server forming another complete physical security layer to protect the server’s information, and a request to log on the system is processed.
 Although SSL utilizes proven cryptography techniques, it is important to protect your Access Code and Password from others.
 You must follow the Password parameters we specify at the time you sign up for an Internet banking account.
 Session time-outs and a limit on the number of logon attempts are examples of other security measures in place to ensure that inappropriate activity is prohibited at the User Level.